maths2ai/Actor_Critc_UDACITY/README.md

 ## Installation

-Download environment for your system into this repository root
+Download the environment (in point 1. below) for your system into the cloned repository directory.

 1. Linux: https://s3-us-west-1.amazonaws.com/udacity-drlnd/P2/Reacher/one_agent/Reacher_Linux.zip